ilmax/MaxDon.ApimUpdater/README.md

 ### Prerequisites

 This tool is written in dotnet 7 so the correct version of the runtime should be available on the runner.

+> Please note that at the moment the tool doesn't support creating a new API in apim, so the api should already be there.

 ## Usage